The tree packing conjecture for trees of almost linear maximum degree: Stage A (Proof of Lemma )

-Second, there is some time in this process where there are $\zeta n$ $\SpecLeaves$ covering $v$.
-We argue (using Corollary~\ref{cor:freedm} and the diet condition) that (ignoring any creation of new $\SpecLeaves$ covering $v$) the number of edges we have to remove at $v$ in order to lose $\tfrac{\zeta n}{2}$ $\SpecLeaves$ is $\Theta(n)$.
+Second, there is some first time $s'$ in this process where there are $\zeta n$ $\SpecLeaves$ covering $v$; since the first case is unlikely, this case is likely to occur.
+We ignore any further creation of $\SpecLeaves$ covering $v$, and focus on how fast these $\zeta n$ $\SpecLeaves$ are lost while the remaining graphs are embedded.
+We argue (using Corollary~\ref{cor:freedm} and our expectation estimate) that the number of edges we have to remove at $v$ in order to lose $\tfrac{\zeta n}{2}$ $\SpecLeaves$ is $\Theta(n)$.
 Once we removed half of the $\SpecLeaves$, we lose $\SpecLeaves$ at half the rate, so it takes as many edges to remove the next $\tfrac{\zeta n}{4}$ $\SpecLeaves$, and so on.
 Since we remove less than $n$ edges at $v$ (because $H_0$ is an $n$-vertex graph) this argument necessarily stops after a constant number of iterations, and this gives us~\ref{A:SpecLeavesCover}.

-\begin{proof}[Proof of~\ref{A:SpecLeavesCover}] Let $\cE$ be the event that \PackingProcess\ does not fail, that for each $s$ the graph $H_{s-1}$ is $(\alpha_{s-1},2D+3)$-quasirandom, and that at each time in using \RandomEmbedding\ to embed $G'_s$ the $(C\alpha_{s-1},2D+3)$-diet condition holds.
+\begin{proof}[Proof of~\ref{A:SpecLeavesCover}] Let $\cE$ be the event that \PackingProcess\ does not fail, that for each $s$ the graph $H_{s-1}$ is $(\alpha_{s-1},2\newD+3)$-quasirandom, and that at each time in using \RandomEmbedding\ to embed $G'_s$ the $(C\alpha_{s-1},2\newD+3)$-diet condition holds.
 Note that $\cE$ a.a.s.\ occurs.